 5.1.
 Text from the Bylaws: “The Directory Service Review shall be conducted no less frequently than every five years, measured from the date the previous Directory Service Review Team was convened.”

 5.2.
-Issue: Although this is consistent with the CCWG-Accountability recommendations, approving the new Bylaws in October 2016 would make the Directory Services (WHOIS) Review immediately 1 year late given the last review began in October 2010.
+Issue: Although this is consistent with the CCWG Proposal, approving the new Bylaws in October 2016 would make the Directory Services (WHOIS) Review immediately 1 year late given the last review began in October 2010.

 5.3.
-Recommendation: This was an unintended consequence of the CCWG-Accountability Recommendations and an appropriate correction to avoid this default situation should be implemented.
+Recommendation: This was an unintended consequence of the CCWG Proposal and an appropriate correction to avoid this default situation should be implemented.

-Draft Bylaws 22.8
+Draft Bylaws Section 22.8

 6.1.
 Excerpt from the Bylaws: “If three or more Decisional Participants deliver to the Secretary a joint written certification from the respective chairs of each such Decisional Participant that the constituents of such Decisional Participants have, by consensus, determined that there is a credible allegation that ICANN has committed fraud or that there has been a gross mismanagement of ICANN’s resources, ICANN shall retain a third-party, independent firm to investigate such alleged fraudulent activity or gross mismanagement.”

 6.2.
-Issue: Requiring that the Decisional Participants determine by “consensus” is inconsistent with the CCWG-Accountability Recommendations (CCWG Recommendations Annex 1 – Lines 37-38) and is also inconsistent with the EC practice of allowing Decisional Participants to determine their own procedures.
+Issue: Requiring that the Decisional Participants determine by “consensus” is inconsistent with the CCWG Proposal (CCWG Proposal Annex 1, Paragraphs 37-38) and is also inconsistent with the Empowered Community practice of allowing Decisional Participants to determine their own procedures.

 6.3.
-Recommendation: The phrase “by consensus,” should be struck, and should be replaced with a clarification that such decisions are made according to individual Decisional Participants decision making processes.
+Recommendation: The phrase “by consensus,” should be struck, and should be replaced with a clarification that such decisions are made according to individual Decisional Participant’s decision making processes.

-Draft Bylaws 22.8
+Draft Bylaws Section 22.8

 7.1.
 Excerpt from the Bylaws: “…The Board shall consider the recommendations and findings set forth in such report.
 Such report shall be posted on the Website, which may be in a redacted form as determined by the Board, including to preserve attorney-client privilege, work product doctrine or other legal privilege or where such information is confidential, in which case ICANN